-The Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan started the Nanotechnology Network Project in April 2007 in order to support Japanese nanotechnology researches not only for university and government researchers but also for private company researchers.
-IMS participates in this project as a core organization (project leader: YOKOYAMA, Toshihiko, Prof. & Director of Research Center for Molecular Scale Nanoscience) with Nagoya University (representative: BABA, Yoshinobu, Prof.), Nagoya Institute of Technology (representative: SUMIYAMA, Kenji, Prof.) and Toyota Technological Institute (representative: SAKAKI, Hiroyuki, Prof. & Vice President of TTI), and establishes a nanotechnology support center in central Japan area for these five years.
-We will support
+The Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan started the Nanotechnology Network Project in April 2007 in order to support Japanese nanotechnology researches not only for university and government researchers but also for private companies.
+IMS participates in this project as a core organization (project leader: YOKOYAMA, Toshihiko, Prof. & Director of Research Center for Molecular Scale Nanoscience) with Nagoya University (representative: BABA, Yoshinobu, Prof.), Nagoya Institute of Technology (representative: HIHARA, Takehiko, Prof.) and Toyota Technological Institute (representative: SAKAKI, Hiroyuki, Prof. & Vice President of TTI), and establishes a nanotechnology support center in central Japan area for these five years.
+We will support accepted projects applied to IMS amounted 131 including 58 in-house applications and the total number of days is 1033 including 332 days for in-house use.

-- Public usage of various advanced nanotechnology instruments such as ultrahigh magnetic field NMR (920 MHz), advanced transmission electron microscopes, and so forth - Design, synthesis and characterization of organic, inorganic and biological molecules and materials, - Semiconductor nanoprocessing using advanced facilities and technologies.
+- Public usage of various advanced nanotechnology instruments such as ultrahigh magnetic field NMR (920 MHz), advanced transmission electron microscopes, and so forth - 2) Design, synthesis and characterization of organic, inorganic and biological molecules and materials, - Semiconductor nanoprocessing using advanced facilities and technologies.

 We will promote applications not only to each supporting element, but to combined usage of several supporting elements such as a nanobiotechnology field that is highly efficient in this joint project.
-In 2007 Oct.-2008 Spt., the number of accepted projects applied to IMS amounted 112 (the total number of days is 674).
+In 2009 Apr.-2010 Mar., the number of